-The spotter should sit securely on the passenger seat and hold onto the hand-grip with feet firmly on the floor of the foot-well for proper balance while facing to the rear to watch the skier's hand signals and his or her condition.
+The spotter should sit securely on the passenger seat and hold onto the hand-grip 2 with feet firmly on the footrest 3 for proper balance while facing to the rear to watch the skier's hand signals and his or her condition.

-- 1 Handgrip - Your control while pulling a skier is affected by the skier's ability, as well as water and weather conditions.
+Your control while pulling a skier is affected by the skier's ability, as well as water and weather conditions.